Savrola: Editions

 Savrola was initially published as a book of 345 pages and 70,000 words by Longman Green and Co.
 The serial rights were sold to Macmillan's Magazine for £100.
 Overall, by serialisation and publication in the Longman editions in different countries it earned approximately £700 for Churchill.
 It was serialised again in the Sunday Dispatch in 1954 on the occasion of Churchill's 80th birthday.
-A dramatisation of the story was broadcast in 1964 as part of Saturday Night Theatre by BBC Radio, while it was televised in the States in 1956 in a brief version which Churchill himself criticised as lacking the original's status as “a thorough-going rip-roaring melodrama”.
+A dramatisation of the story was broadcast in 1964 as part of Saturday Night Theatre by BBC Radio, while it was televised in the States in 1956 in a brief version which Churchill himself criticised as lacking the original's status as "a thorough-going rip-roaring melodrama”.

-The first edition was published in the US by Longmans in November 1899, with a print run of 4,000 copies and a price of $1.25.
-This was shortly followed in January 1900 by the UK edition of 1,500 copies priced 6 shillings.
+The first edition was published in the US by Longmans in November 1899, with a print run of 4,000 copies.
+This was shortly followed in January 1900 by the UK edition of 1,500 copies.
 4,500 copies were issued of a colonial edition distributed throughout the empire, although a separate edition was issued in Canada by Copp Clark using the same Longman's imprint.

-In 1908 a paperback illustrated edition of 128 pages was published in the UK by George Newnes for 6d.
-In 1915 a new hardback edition of 25,000 copies and 260 pages was issued by Hodder and Stoughton for 7d.
-In 1956 a second American edition of 241 pages was published by Random house, now risen to $3.50.
-In 1957 a paperback edition of 222 pages was issued in the UK by Beacon books for 2s 6d.
-In 1973 a hardback edition of 260 pages was published by Cedric Chivers Ltd. on behalf of the library association for £2.20.
+In 1908, a paperback illustrated edition of 128 pages was published in the UK by George Newnes.
+In 1915, a new hardback edition of 25,000 copies and 260 pages was issued by Hodder and Stoughton.
+In 1956 a second American edition of 241 pages was published by Random House.
+In 1957 a paperback edition of 222 pages was issued in the UK by Beacon Books.
+In 1973 a hardback edition of 260 pages was published by Cedric Chivers Ltd. on behalf of the Library Association.
 Another USA edition was produced in 1976 by Amereon House.
 In 1990 Leo Cooper published a further UK edition, and others have been produced.

-There have been a number of editions translated into foreign languages.
-For the French de luxe edition, see French Wikipedia (in French) and the 2019 Hillsdale College article (in English) by Antoine Capet, "Savrola : Churchill's Novel, and Its Most Beautiful Appearance".
+There have been a number of editions translated into French, including a 1948 three-part condensed edition released through the magazine France Illustration Littéraire et Théâtrale, a 1948 paperback published by Plon, and a 1950 paperback referred to as the "Monaco Edition" by enthusiasts.